Sorin05/Portofolio_4_Django/README.md

 ## Database Schema

-Two custom models were created for the website, Recipes and Comments and Django AllAuth was utilised for user authentication.
+Two custom models were created for the website, Routines and Comments and Django AllAuth was utilised for user authentication.
 The below ERD was created using [DrawSQL](https://drawsql.app/home) although limitations of the app meant that textarea and Cloudinary fields were not available to use.

 ![Database Schema]()